-The cooling towers are piped to C-616-F. The purpose of the C-616-F facility is to reduce the phosphates concentration discharged from the cooling tower adjacent to the C-600 facility.
+The cooling towers are piped to C-616-F. The purpose of the C-616-F facility is to reduce the phosphates concentration discharged in treated blowdown from the plant cooling towers.
 Phosphate treatment is accomplished by precipitation in a clarifier.
 The effluent from the clarifier is discharged to the C-616-F sludge lagoon.
 The lagoon has a 26,000,000-gal capacity and a retention time of approximately 60 days.
 The lagoon also receives effluents from the North-South Diversion Ditch, which receives storm water and wastewaters from the central part of PGDP.